Cognigy/Documentation/docs/en/docs/live-agent/conversation-workflow.md

 ### Private Chat with Agents
 <div class="divider"></div>

-There is an option to discuss the customer's conversation with another fellow agent if you need some more clarification.
-This option is available just beside the Reply tab, named Private Note.
+There is an option to discuss the customer's Conversation with another Agent, should you need some more clarification or assistance.
+This option is available beside the Reply tab, labeled Private Note.

 <figure>